LuaRook/TechnicalChallenge/README.md

 **Physics Integration:** Physics is an essential part of gameplay because both the attacking UFO and you use projectile-based weapons.
 Physics are integrated through the FastCastRedux dependency.

 **Humor:** Humor is implemented through the sound effects ingame as well as the game itself.
 The idea of a UFO stealing your cows and shooting them at you and using a chicken to shoot eggs are both comical aspects of gameplay.

+**Time Spent:** The project was worked on between Friday through Monday.
+In total, around 10 hours were spent working on the game.